- Rapid Reference

 blood pressure target?

-- Anoxic brain injury may impair the brain's ability to regulate it's perfusion, causing malperfusion at lower blood pressures.
-For this reason, targeting an elevated MAP (e.g. >75 mm) is commonly recommended.
+- Anoxic brain injury may cause elevated intracranial pressure as well as impaired autoregulation, leading to malperfusion at lower blood pressures.
+For this reason, targeting an elevated MAP (e.g. >75 mm) may be reasonable.

 anticipate post-CPR mechanical complications